Infantile eczema; Dermatitis - atopic; Eczema

 Antihistamines taken by mouth may help with itching or allergies.
 You can often buy these medicines without a prescription.

-Most causes of atopic dermatitis are treated with medicines placed directly on the skin or scalp (called topical medicines):
+Atopic dermatitis is usually treated with medicines placed directly on the skin or scalp.
+These are called topical medicines:

-Wet-wrap treatment with topical corticosteroids may help control the condition but may lead to an infection.
+Wet-wrap treatment with topical corticosteroids may help control the condition.
+But, it may lead to an infection.

 Other treatments that may be used include:

-Review Date: 11/20/2012
+Review Date: 10/24/2016